 Remove from the heat and stir in the 2 tablespoons of butter.

 Scrape the pudding into a shallow mixing bowl and press plastic wrap directly on the top of the pudding.
 Chill in the fridge for 90 minutes to 2 hours (or until thoroughly chilled).
+You'll finish the frosting later.
 While the pudding is chilling, make the cake.

 Preheat the oven to 350 degrees.
 Spray a 13- by 9-inch baking pan with cooking spray and set aside.